-- Always be very careful when preparing food and drink for babies and small children. - Avoid scalding by allowing a standing time before testing the temperature of food and drink. - Take extra care when warming milk in baby bottles.
-Narrow necked bottles can burst if overheated in a microwave oven. - Remove the teat from the baby bottle before using the bottle in a microwave oven.
-If the teat is left on the bottle, heat can't escape and the bottle could burst.
+- Always be very careful when preparing food and drink for babies and small children - Remove the teat from the baby bottle before putting the bottle in a microwave oven.
+If the teat is left on the bottle, heat cannot escape and the bottle could burst. - Allow a standing time before testing the temperature of food and drink. - Take extra care when warming milk in baby bottles.
+Narrow necked bottles can burst if accidentally overheated in a microwave oven.